helrond/clbsj.org/_event_series/lenten-detox.md

 sort_order: 3
 image_filename: MindOfChrist-FrankWesley.jpg
 ---
 This year, CLBSJ continues our Lenten Bible Detox practice with a mini-series.
-Stay tuned for announcements of three events taking plaace on April 1, April 8 and April 12.
+Stay tuned for announcements of three events taking place on April 1, April 8 and April 12.

 Archives to most previous detox sessions can be found below.